Mountain bike riding on Mt Coot-tha

 - avoid wet and muddy areas to prevent trail damage.

 In the case of an emergency, phone triple zero (000) for fire, police or ambulance at any time, 24 hours a day.

 Advise the operator that all trails in Mt Coot-tha Reserve require a four-wheel drive ambulance to traverse.

 For users of mobile services that use GSM technology, the emergency call service may be accessed by dialling 112.
 However, this access is subject to the caller being within the coverage area of the provider.

-Council runs a volunteer-based program to look after the trails in Mt Coot-tha Forest.
-Volunteer mountain bike riders are working in cooperation with Council to protect and restore natural areas through the maintenance and improvement of the recreational track and trail network.
+Council is currently partnering with Brisbane Off-Road Riders Alliance (BORRA) to run a trail care program within part of the Mt Coot-tha mountain bike trail network.
+Volunteer mountain bike riders are working to maintain, protect and restore authorised trails in Mt Coot-tha Forest through the maintenance and improvement of mountain bike trails.
 Sustainable trails protect the environment by minimising the impact of visitors and recreation.

 For more information on how you can volunteer to protect the trails and protect the environment: